By MARIA GRAZIA MURRU and HANNA ARHIROVA

 “We are urging civilians to leave the region, where electricity, water and gas are in short supply after the Russian shelling,” Kyrylenko said in televised remarks.
 “The fighting is intensifying, and people should stop risking their lives and leave the region.”

-The British Defense Ministry said Thursday that despite continued shelling in the Donbas region, Russian forces didn’t make major territorial gains in recent days.
+The British Defense Ministry said Thursday that despite continued shelling in the Donbas region, Russian forces did not make major territorial gains in recent days.

 “The aging vehicles, weapons and Soviet-era tactics used by Russian forces do not lend themselves to quickly regaining or building momentum unless used in overwhelming mass – which Russia is currently unable to bring to bear,” the British ministry said.